 - A) Route 5 Derby Center through Derby Line The State considers this a major collector.
-The Town considers this section of Route 5 a minor arterial as significant through truck traffic uses this segment due to weight restrictions on the interstate and it provides a direct route to Canada. - B) TH1, Holland Road and TH5, Hinman Settler Road The State shows these to be minor collectors.
-Given their function of carrying traffic from adjacent communities through the Town, a major collector function is more applicable. - C) TH7, Shattuck Hill Road and TH35, Derby Pond Road The State classifies these local roadways, but they perform a collector function by connecting to higher order roadways.
+The Town considers this section of Route 5 a minor arterial as it provides a direct route to Canada. - B) TH1, Holland Road and TH5, Hinman Settler Road The State shows these to be minor collectors.
+Given their function of carrying traffic from adjacent communities through the Town, a major collector function is more applicable. - C) TH7 (Shattuck Hill Road), TH8 (Schuler Road) and TH35 (Derby Pond Road) The State classifies these local roadways, but they perform a collector function by connecting to higher order roadways.